williamjones0706/Data_Preprocessing/README.md

 # Machine Learning Templates and Techniques
 Use this repo to find templates and techniques that cover a wide spectrum of machine learning applications.
+The content of this repo was developed through a 44 hour online course.

 Consists of: